These pages do not apply outside Great Britain.

 It seems likely, for example, that a German customer would be able to claim under the Equality Act in respect of a telephone advice or information line operated in Great Britain.

-What would happen if the customer service line of a British company is based in India?
+What would happen if the customer service phone line of a British company is based in India?
 Could a German customer who is ordering goods or services from the British company claim under the Equality Act if his or her speech is made fun of on the phone - or if the Indian call centre staff refuse to serve them?
 Very possbly yes there will be a claim - there may well be sufficient connection with Great Britain even though it was staff in India who discriminated against the German customer.
 However, these will be matters for the courts to decide.

 Services Code, para 3.18